Matthias Wolfes

-Matthias Wolfes (born August 28, 1961, Buchholz in der Nordheide, West Germany) is a German Protestant theologian.
+Matthias Wolfes (August 8, 1961 – March 27, 2023) was a German Protestant theologian.

 Biography and activities

 In 1998 he earned a PhD in systematic theology from the University of Heidelberg (Dr. theol.), Prof. Wolfgang Huber was his doctoral advisor.
 In 2002 he received another PhD degree (Dr. phil.) under supervision of Prof. Michael Salewski (University of Kiel).
 In 1999 he was ordained a minister of the Protestant Church in Berlin-Brandenburg, which is a United church (Lutheran and Reformed tradition).

 Wolfes has published several substantial studies on the history of theology since the Enlightenment.
 His research interests focus on modern Protestant theology and ethics.
 His current work deals with the theory of signs, the phenomenology of religion, and the concept of a "Transforming Theology".
 He teaches in Berlin (Freie Universität).